daprogCo/chessApp/README.md

 # chess-app
 My take on the classical portfolio chess app!

-Note that is my first shared project on GitHub and it's still a work in progress...
+Note that it's my first shared project on GitHub and it's still a work in progress...
 So please be indulgent, if you notice some noob errors!!!

 The logical of the game is all program in Vanilla JavaScript and the rendering is handled in React.